Gerrymandering: Proportional representation

+Party-list proportional representation makes gerrymandering obsolete by erasing district lines and empowering voters to rank a list of candidates any party puts forth.
+This method is used in Austria, Brazil, Sweden, and Switzerland.
+During the 2020s, representative Don Beyer has put forward the Fair Representation Act to eliminate gerrymandering by instituting proportional representation in the United States.

 Redistricting by neutral or cross-party agency

 The most commonly advocated electoral reform proposal targeted at gerrymandering is to change the redistricting process.
 Under these proposals, an independent and presumably objective commission is created specifically for redistricting, rather than having the legislature do it.

 This is the system used in the U.K., where independent boundary commissions determine the boundaries for constituencies in the House of Commons and the devolved legislatures, subject to ratification by the body in question (almost always granted without debate).
 A similar situation exists in Australia, where the independent Australian Electoral Commission and its state-based counterparts determine electoral boundaries for federal, state, and local jurisdictions.

 To help ensure neutrality, members of a redistricting agency may be appointed from relatively apolitical sources, such as retired judges or longstanding members of the civil service, possibly with requirements for adequate representation among competing political parties.
 Additionally, members of the board can be denied information that might aid in gerrymandering, such as the demographic makeup or voting patterns of the population.

 As a further constraint, consensus requirements can be imposed to ensure that the resulting district map reflects a wider perception of fairness, such as a requirement for a supermajority approval of the commission for any district proposal, but consensus requirements can lead to deadlock, as occurred in Missouri following the 2000 census.
 There, the equally numbered partisan appointees were unable to reach consensus in a reasonable time, so the courts had to determine district lines.

 In the U.S. state of Iowa, the nonpartisan Legislative Services Bureau (LSB, akin to the U.S. Congressional Research Service) determines electoral district boundaries.
 Aside from satisfying federally mandated contiguity and population equality criteria, the LSB mandates unity of counties and cities.
 Consideration of political factors such as location of incumbents, previous boundary locations, and political party proportions is specifically forbidden.
 Since Iowa's counties are chiefly regularly shaped polygons, the LSB process has led to districts that follow county lines.

 In 2005, the U.S. state of Ohio had a ballot measure to create an independent commission whose first priority was competitive districts, a sort of "reverse gerrymander".
 A complex mathematical formula was to be used to determine the competitiveness of a district.
 The measure failed voter approval chiefly due to voter concerns that communities of interest would be broken up.

 In 2017, Representative John Delaney submitted the Open Our Democracy Act of 2017 to the U.S. House of Representatives as a means to implement nonpartisan redistricting and other objectives.
 It ultimately did not pass.